metaesque/meta/README.md

       - creating string_vew from string shares state: O(1)

    - implementing 'str' using 'const char*'
-      - no length, not convenient methods for various things.
+      - no length, no convenient methods for various things.
       - not viable

    - implementing 'str' using 'const std::string'